-SAM DALEY HARRIS, FOUNDER AND PRESIDENT OF RESULTS
+SAM DALEY HARRIS, RESULTS

 — Marshall Saunders, Founder of CCL

 DR. JAMES HANSEN